Geology of Uzbekistan: Geologic history, stratigraphy and tectonics

+Basement and Paleozoic rocks

 Uzbekistan's Variscan Paleozoic basement rock is divided into eight main zones.
 The Karakum-Tajik microcontinent has four tectonic zones in the metamorphic basement rock.
 The lower units of the southern Baysoon Unit are mainly late Proterozoic high-pressure metamorphic rocks—mainly meta-ultramafic or meta-acidic, gray and coarse.
 The exact origin of these rocks is uncertain, although they are inferred to have originated from island arc volcanism.
 They are overlain by unmetamorphosed carbonates from the late Silurian through the middle Devonian, with an angular unconformity at the base.
 Another angular unconformity above separates these rocks from volcanic and continental sedimentary rocks, with 300 m thick conglomerate at the base, ascending to pebbly limestone and metamorphic rocks.
 The upper unit is a 1.5 km thick cooled lava and tuff overlain by sandstone, conglomerate and Carboniferous plant remnants.

 The tectonic zone to the north has greater meta-pelagic rock presence and rare fossils from the Cambrian.
 The two peaks of metamorphic activity in the Karakum-Tajik microcontinent is associated with the time when the oceanic crust of the Turkestan Ocean subducted beneath the edge of the microcontinent.
 Collision with the Kazakh microcontinent produced a second pulse of metamorphism.

 Metamorphic rocks are present at the base of volcanic rocks, along with recrystallized limestone.
 Basalt lava flows, tuff, limestone and sandstone from the early and middle Carboniferous overlie these rocks, with a thickness of three kilometers.
 Diabase dikes, gabbro and serpentinite are also common.
 In Uzbekistan's paleo-rift zone, volcanic rocks and gabbro are up to 7 km thick, dropping to 2 km around the edges of the zone.

 The Karakum-Tajik microcontinent's other two zones cold high-temperature, but low-pressure metamorphic ophiolite complexes, overlain by Ordovician and Silurian flysch, tuff, andesite lava and shallow-water sandstone.
 In turn, these units are overlain by a thick carbonate sequence up to 3 km thick.